From Keywords to User Intent: How Google Search Has Changed and What It Means for Your Business

 4. Structure content semantically for vector-based retrieval

-5. Build a fan-out content strategy around your core service areas
+5. Build a fan-out content strategy around your core service areas.

 Final Thoughts